End-to-End Speedup for Quantum Simulation-Based Optimization in Power Grid Management: Methodology

-As the circuit proposed in \Cref{thm:quso} has components that inherently rely on not yet realized fault-tolerant quantum computing (e.g., the QSVT), all evaluations must be performed using classical simulators.
-This allows for substantial simplifications of the required subroutines within the algorithm, as its most complex component--the cost unitary--can be precomputed classically resulting in a diagonal matrix with entries $\exp(-i \gamma_i u(s(x)))$ for all $x$.
-While this requires each possible solution to be computed individually hence increasing the computational complexity of the optimization algorithm exponentially, this step is crucial in reducing the number of qubits to the bare minimum, i.e., this approach only requires as many qubits as there are decision variables.
+As the circuit proposed in \Cref{thm:quso} has components that inherently rely heavily on fault-tolerant quantum computing (e.g., the QSVT), all evaluations must still be performed using classical circuit simulators at the moment.
+This allows for substantial simplifications of the required subroutines within the algorithm, as its most complex component -- the cost unitary -- can be precomputed classically, resulting in a diagonal matrix with entries $\exp(-i \gamma_i u(s(x)))$ for all $x$.
+While this requires each possible solution to be computed in a brute force manner, hence increasing the computational complexity of the optimization algorithm exponentially, this step is crucial in reducing the number of ancillary qubits to zero, i.e., this approach only requires as many qubits as there are decision variables.
 As classical quantum circuit simulation is mostly bottlenecked with the number of available qubits, this allows us to test for the largest scale problems possible, which best indicate the eventual scaling of the proposed QuSO solver.
-For the concrete implementation, we utilize qulacs and employ the \texttt{add\_gate()} function with the precomputed \texttt{qulacs.gate.DiagonalMatrix} to efficiently implement the cost unitary similar to the QAOA simulation approach proposed in Ref.~\cite{10821080}.

 The other components of the proposed algorithm (cf. \Cref{fig:quso}) consist only of the state preparation routine and the mixer unitary.
 As we use the standard $X$-Mixer, together with the $\ket{+}^{\otimes n}$ state as its corresponding ground state, we simply have $U_S = H^{\otimes n}$ and $U_M(\beta_i) = e^{-i \beta_i X}$.
 The final step of cost computation displayed in \Cref{fig:quso} is not simulated inside the quantum circuit, as it is unnecessary in our implementation, based on the fact that we already have precomputed each cost value for all solutions.